 The owner of a life insurance policy is the person or entity that has the rights that are stipulated in the actual life insurance policy contract.
 These rights include the right to receive policy dividends (if applicable), the right to name a beneficiary, the right to surrender the policy for its cash value (if applicable), and even the right to transfer ownership of the policy.

-The insured is the person whose death will cause the insurance company to pay the death benefit proceeds to the beneficiary.
+The insured is who the actual policy is effective upon.
 Likewise, the insurance company is the entity upon which the responsibility of paying benefits will fall if a qualifying event occurs while the policy is in force.
-It is important to note that the insured and the policy owner may be the same person – however, they do not have to be.
+Do know that you can be the insured and the owner, the two however do not have to be the same person.

 Naming the beneficiary is one of the most important decisions that you’ll make for your life insurance application.
 It’s the way that you will ensure that the correct person gets the life insurance plan.
 After you’ve bought your plan, be sure to update the beneficiary if there is any significant changes in your family.